joshb738/NBA_Player_Analysis/README.md

 - PostgreSQL (PG Admin) is the database we intend to use for this analysis.
 - Click [**here**](Database_Integration/database_integration.md) for details regarding the **Database Integration** for this analysis.
 - [ERD Diagram](NBA_Analysis_ERD.png)

+## Data Visualization
+- Using Tableau as the visualization tool.